Jodie Foster: 2010s: Focus on directing

 In the 2010s, Foster focused on directing and took fewer acting roles.
 In February 2011, she hosted the 36th César Awards in France, and the next month released her third feature film direction, The Beaver (2011), about a depressed man who develops an alternative personality based on a beaver hand puppet.
 It starred Maverick co-star Mel Gibson and featured herself, Anton Yelchin and Jennifer Lawrence in supporting roles as his family.
 Foster called its production "probably the biggest struggle of my professional career", partly due to the film's heavy subject matter but also due to the controversy that Gibson generated when he was accused of domestic violence and making antisemitic, racist, and sexist statements.
-The film received mixed reviews, and failed the box office, largely due to this controversy.
+The film received mixed reviews, and failed at the box office, largely due to this controversy.
 In 2011, Foster also appeared as part of an ensemble cast with John C. Reilly, Kate Winslet and Christoph Waltz in Roman Polanski's comedy Carnage, in which the attempts of middle-class parents to settle an incident between their sons descends into chaos.
 It premiered to mainly positive reviews and earned Foster a Golden Globe nomination as Best Actress.

 In 2013, Foster received the honorary Cecil B. DeMille Award at the 70th Golden Globe Awards.
 Her next film role was Secretary of Defense Delacourt opposite Matt Damon in the dystopian film Elysium (2013), which was a box office success.
 She also returned to television directing for the first time since the 1980s, directing the episodes "Lesbian Request Denied" (2013) and "Thirsty Bird" (2014) for Orange Is the New Black, and the episode "Chapter 22" (2014) for House of Cards.
 "Lesbian Request Denied" brought her a Primetime Emmy Award nomination, and the two 2014 episodes earned her two nominations for a Directors Guild of America Award.
 She also narrated the episode "Women in Space" (2014) for Makers: Women Who Make America, a PBS documentary series about women's struggle for equal rights in the United States.
 In 2015, Foster received the Laura Ziskin Lifetime Achievement Award at the Athena Film Festival.